salesforcecli/plugin-orchestrator/messages/appframework.delete.template.md

 # error.InsufficientPermissions.Actions

-- Contact your Salesforce administrator to request template deletion permissions
+- Contact your Salesforce admin to request template deletion permissions
 - Verify you're connected to the correct org with --target-org
-- Ensure AppFramework is enabled in your org
+- Ensure Data Cloud and Tableau Next are enabled in your org
-- Check that your user profile has the necessary AppFramework permissions
+- Check that your user profile has the AppFrameworkManageApp user permission

 # error.TemplateInUse

-Cannot delete template: It is currently in use by active processes.
+Can't delete template: It is currently in use by active processes.

 # error.TemplateInUse.Actions